 Dr. Mischel's marshmallow test at Stanford in the late 1960s has shown that building tolerance for delayed gratification can result in significantly improved grit and more positive life outcomes.
 Even more interestingly, it was shown that one can even design exercises for boosting a child’s self-control (and thus slowing their hunger for gratification).

 We definitely need to be very judicious in curriculum planning so as to make the best use of every child's time.
 Developing core competencies such as ambition, grit and emotional intelligence through awareness should help children become faster and more opportunistic learners and thus help them accomplish more than they would otherwise.
-These are foundational competencies and not soft skills.
+In addition, traditional academic objectives are used as vehicles to develop these core competencies.
+So, these should not slow down a child's growth.
+Finally, these are foundational competencies and not soft skills.

-Every child will have an individualized plan that identifies and prioritizes the child’s best opportunities and empowers her/him to approach her/his activities with intention and purpose.
+Since every child will have an individualized plan that identifies and prioritizes the child’s best opportunities and empowers her/him to approach her/his activities with intention and purpose, every child should experience optimized growth.

 Sankalpa Academy is a secular school that does not adhere to any specific religious doctrine or tradition.
 However, we do cherish each child’s desire and right to explore existential questions, ethics and emotional engagement.
 Respect for self and others, courage to be honest and authentic, gratitude, compassion, wisdom to discriminate between available choices, willingness to put in an honest effort and to take responsibility and resilience in the face of failures are some of the key values that we cherish at Sankalpa.